AtaIpek/AtaIpek/README.md

 - Hi, I’m @AtaIpek
-- I’m interested in DevOps and AI (machine learning) development
+- I’m interested in Cyber Security and Mobile App development
--  I’m currently learning Python | I studied java
+-  I’m currently learning Kotlin | I studied Java and Python
 -  I’m looking to collaborate on projects
 -  How to reach me: ataipek01@gmail.com